Discover Online Classes in Drawing

 1. Draw a Cartoon Based on People You Know

 There’s something special about watching a character come to life on paper.
 We’re not asking you to create something that would fit perfectly in the next Disney or Pixar movie (although you can definitely try to replicate their work).
-But when it comes to creative drawing prompts, there’s nothing more fun than working on your own cartoon.
+But when it comes to finding new things to draw, there’s nothing more fun than working on your own cartoon.
 If you’re wondering where to start, base your characters on your friends, family, or even yourself.

 2. Draw a Monster From an Ink Blob